lf-edge/eve/docs/LOGGING.md

 The "loguploader" collects stats of round-trip delay, controller CPU load percentage and log batch processing time.
 The current EVE implementation does not use those stats in calculating the uploading timer values.

-The already uploaded gzip files with app logs are moved to /persist/newlog/keepSentQueue directory or removed in case of dev.log.upload files.
+The already uploaded gzip files with app logs are moved to /persist/newlog/keepSentQueue directory.
+The already uploaded gzip files with device logs from devUpload directory are removed since all log entries are also contained in /persist/newlog/keepSentQueue directory.
 This directory and together with 'collect', 'appUpload', 'devUpload' directories form a circular buffer and will be kept up to the quota limit (default is 2 Gbytes and can be changed by user config-item).

 To prevent the log messages grow without bounds over time, the 'failedUpload' directory will only keep up to 1000 gzip files, each with maximum of 50K, to be under 50M in the directory.
 The '/persist' partition space is monitored, and if the available space is under 100M, the 'newlogd' will kick in the gzip file recycle operation just as the controller uplink is unreachable.